Farama-Foundation/ViZDoom/docs/dev/building_from_source.md

 pip install .
 ```

-On Linux and MacOS dependencies should be found automatically.
+On Linux and macOS dependencies should be found automatically.
 On Windows you need to manually set following environment variables:
 * `BOOST_ROOT` - the path to the directory with Boost libraries (e.g. `C:\boost_1_76_0`),
 * `VIZDOOM_BUILD_GENERATOR_NAME` - generator name (e.g. `Visual Studio 16 2019`),